shawn-mcgee/Jasper/README.md

 The project's namesake comes from the semi-precious, sedimentary mineral known as Jasper; more specifically, the slow and accumulative nature of the gemstone's formation.
 Despite my best efforts, I am fortunate enough to have a loving family and a full-time job that keep me busy.
-Crucially, I have known from the beginning that progress would be similarly sedimentary, and that perhaps with enough time and effort, my little rock would also be a semi-precious mineral someday.
+Ergo, I have known from the beginning that progress would be similarly sedimentary, but perhaps with enough time and effort, my little rock would also be a semi-precious mineral someday.
 So, the name seemed to be a proper fit.